austinstewartmsda-stack/Medical-Readmissions/README.md

 ### 3. The biggest improvements happen in 2012 and 2013.

-When I look at year over year improvement, 2012 shows a large jump and 2013 is the highest improvement point.
+When I look at year over year improvement, 2012 shows a large jump following the implementation of patient education programs in the dataset and 2013 is the highest improvement point.
 After 2013, improvements get smaller.
 This lines up with the spike in avoided readmissions.
 <img src="image/Proof_Statement_3.png" width="100%"/>

 ### 4. There is a clear shift around 2012.

 Before 2012, avoided readmissions remained relatively low and readmission rates changed gradually.

 Beginning in 2012, avoided readmissions increased rapidly while readmission rates continued to decline.
+This period coincides with the activation of patient education programs in the dataset, including diabetes management and weight management initiatives.

 <img src="image/Number_4_proof.png" width="100%"/>

 ### 5. 2016 does not follow the same pattern.